Favmir/UsefulCapsLock/README.md

 * Lost Ark(MMORPG) - Detects any autohotkey process on launch and refuses to log you in.
 You have to quit the script to run the game

 ## To Do List
-- [ ] Rewrite this botched mess of a code
+- [ ] Rewrite this botched mess of a code in AHK v2
 - [ ] Add Unicode character browser